Kwameowusu/youvote/README.md

 2. Run `yarn install` to install all dependencies
 3. Create firebase project and add the firebase config to the `.env` file
 4. Create firebase admin service account and copy the service account api keys to the `.env` file
+5. Write rules for the firestore database and storage.
+Prevent unauthorized access to the database and storage

 ## Design